Jojodicus/calunite/README.md

 A sample configuration file can be found at [config.yml](config.yml).
 It's recommended to read the documentation in there.
 Additional settings can be tweaked using the container's environment variables, see the following [Deployment](#️-deployment) section for more details.

+If you want to use a hot-reloadable configuration, make sure to use a bind mount (directory path in volume specifier, not a regular file), as is also shown in the examples.
+This ensures that the file is synced between host and container.

 ## 🏎️ Deployment